-The problem: stack consumption in CompCert For each intermediate language of CompCert (beyond C subsets), each function call allocates a memory region-called the stack frame-to store its addressable local variables, and later the spilling locations and the function arguments to handle the calling conventions.
+The problem: stack consumption in CompCert For each language starting from Cminor, including the CompCert x86 assembly language, each function call allocates a memory region-called the stack frame-to store its addressable local variables, and (starting from Mach) the spilling locations and the function arguments to handle the calling conventions.
 This stack frame is freed upon function return.
-However, even though each stack frame is finite, there may well be an unbounded number of such allocations, even for nested function calls.
-Indeed, in CompCert, allocating a stack frame always succeeds, thus CompCert does not model stack overflow.
+However, even though each stack frame is finite, there may well be an unbounded number of such allocations, even for embedded function calls.
+Indeed, in CompCert, allocating a stack frame always succeeds, thus CompCert does not model stack overflow, and the following CompCert C function: